 Before applying for a joint loan or co-signing a loan with your partner, make sure you know each other’s CIBIL Score, financial obligations and credit habits, just so that you both know what you are getting yourselves into.
 This may include defaulted payments in the past, loans that you have availed of and even those that you are still repaying.

-Tip: If applying jointly, ensure each of you has a CIBIL Score above 750.
-However, if one of you has a low credit score, refrain from applying for a joint loan until both have a CIBIL Score above 750.
+Tip: If applying jointly, ensure each of you has a high CIBIL Score and a good credit profile.
+However, if one of you has a low credit score, refrain from applying for a joint loan.
 It may be better to take a loan individually (for the person with a higher score), or just wait, work towards building a higher score and then apply.

 - Monitor each other’s credit utilization.